-- Application forms may be obtained by writing above address or telephoning (902) 422-7331, 257 or 258, or (902) 422-7361, Local 242 or 243. - Completed application forms should reach the Store Office by September 1, and must include or other accredited school certificates which grades or marks, and a processing fee of \$5.00 por returnable. - the application.
-It should be given to the principal or guidance officer, where with a request that the completed form be to the above address. - students registering for the first time must before the time of registration, a certificate fitness signed by an authorized medical and evidence of an x-ray taken within six date of registration.
-Failure to file the edical documents will result in the student's subsequent registration being considered may be subject to cancellation. - that institution to send an official transcript the applicant to the above address.
+- 1. a) Application forms may be obtained by writing to the above address or telephoning (902) 422-7331, Local 257 or 258, or (902) 422-7361, Local 242 or 243. - b) Completed application forms should reach the Admissions Office by September 1, and must include provincial or other accredited school certificates which give final grades or marks, and a processing fee of \$5.00 which is non-returnable. - c) A confidential report form will be sent to the applicant with the application.
+It should be given to the high school principal or guidance officer, where appropriate, with a request that the completed form be mailed directly to the above address. - d) All students registering for the first time must present, at or before the time of registration, a certificate of medical fitness signed by an authorized medical practitioner and evidence of an x-ray taken within six months of the date of registration.
+Failure to file the required medical documents will result in the student's acceptance and subsequent registration being considered conditional and may be subject to cancellation. - e) An applicant who has completed courses at another university or post-secondary educational institution must ask that institution to send an official transcript of the work done by the applicant to the above address.
+Failure to report all institutions attended may result in dismissal from the University. - f) (i) Students who previously had been registered at Saint Mary's University but were not in attendance during the preceding academic year or during a period of up to three years who were not required to withdraw from the University and who wish to resume studies in the same degree program in which they were registered, must notify the Registrar in writing of their intent to return to the University before registering for any course. - (ii) Students seeking to enrol in a different degree program and who have not been registered during the preceding five years or longer, or who have been requested to withdraw must apply for re-admission to the Director of Admissions (see Academic Regulations).